Real tennis meets a venue rich in royal heritage as the Real Tennis Champions Trophy returns to Hampton Court Palace.

-Last year 14-time world champion Rob Fahey reigned supreme beating Ben Taylor-Matthews 6/2 4/6 6/2 6/3 in the final to claim the celebrated real tennis silverware.
-Who will lift the trophy in 2023?
+Last year, world number two John Lumley reigned supreme at Hampton Court to claim the celebrated real tennis silverware.
+Lumley followed in the footsteps of 14-time world champion Rob Fahey who beat Ben Taylor-Matthews 6/2 4/6 6/2 6/3 in the 2022 final Who will lift the trophy in 2024?
 All will be revealed at the iconic Royal Tennis Court in south-west London.

 For over 400 years the Royal Tennis Court at Hampton Court Palace has witnessed generation after generation of royal intrigue and sporting drama, with Charles II, William III and even Prince Albert all mastering the art of Real Tennis within its walls.
 And this week the sport returns to its spiritual home as Hampton Court plays host to the Real Tennis Champions Trophy.